wannesm/PySDD/README.rst

 License
 -------

+Python SDD wrapper:

-Copyright 2018, KU Leuven and Regents of the University of California.
+Copyright 2017-2018, KU Leuven and Regents of the University of California.
+Licensed under the Apache License, Version 2.0.

+SDD package:

-The Python SDD wrapper is licensed under the Apache License, Version 2.0.
+Copyright 2013-2018, Regents of the University of California Licensed under the Apache License, Version 2.0.